-- · Description of the safety, cleanliness, and adequacy of the school facility - · Description of any planned or recently completed facility improvements - The year and month in which the data were collected - · Description of any needed maintenance to ensure good repair
+- Description of the safety, cleanliness, and adequacy of the school facility - Description of any planned or recently completed facility improvements - The year and month in which the data were collected - Description of any needed maintenance to ensure good repair

-Year and month in which data were collected: October 2011
+Year and month in which data were collected: November 2012

-Polaris High School is located on the Trident Educational Center at 1800 W. Ball Road.
+Polaris High School is located on the Trident Educational Center at 1800 W. Ball Road, and shares the campus with Gilbert High School and Community Day School.

-Maintenance and Repair: Site and district maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
+Maintenance and Repair: Site and District maintenance staff ensure that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service.
 Emergency repairs are given the highest priority.

-Cleaning process and schedule: The district has adopted cleaning standards for all schools.
+Cleaning Process and Schedule: The District's Board of Trustees has adopted cleaning standards for all schools.
 The administration works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
-All classrooms and restrooms are cleaned daily and deep cleaning, waxing of floors, and painting takes place during times when students are not in class.
+All classrooms and restrooms are cleaned daily.
+Deep cleaning, including waxing of floors and painting, takes place during times when students are not in classes.
 Students, parents, and staff are encouraged to report any objectionable conditions via a uniform complaint procedure.

-The most recent site inspection was completed on October 3, 2011.
+The most recent site inspection was completed on November 28, 2012.

-School Facility Good Repair Status (School Year 2011-12)
+School Facility Good Repair Status (School Year 2012-13)